Plan a field trip

 Space Center Theater: Enjoy a film in the towering, five-story-tall Space Center Theater, one of the largest 4K theaters in Texas with the latest in audio and video technology.

-Living in Space: This interactive presentation gives you a glimpse inside life on the International Space Station.
+New Perspectives: This interactive presentation gives you a glimpse inside life on the International Space Station.
 The Living in Space module shows you what our astronauts experience on a daily basis.
 You’ll discover how even the smallest tasks are complicated by a microgravity environment.

 Food and souvenirs